Note from Lainie:

 We ended up walking from gallery to brewery, from brewery to restaurant, and restaurant to car.
 En route to venue #2, he observed my flamingo-esque walk and asked if my foot was okay.
 Why did I try to be hip with the Stan Smiths?

-How do I tell him about my disease?
+How do I tell him about my invisible disability?

 I saw no way out of this conversation without lying, and so I mustered up the courage to face my first CMT chat with a potential suitor since my ex.
 If it goes poorly, I’ll chock it up to an experiment on how soon is too soon to discuss CMT on a date?